RV-NewCodes/test-task-123/README.md

 ## Overview

 This is a simple "Hello, World!" webpage.
-It displays the text "Hello, World!" as a heading.
+It displays the text "Hello, World!" as a level 1 heading.

 ## Setup

-To run this webpage:

-1. Save the code as `index.html`.
-2. Open the `index.html` file in your web browser.
+No setup is required.
+Simply open the `index.html` file in a web browser.

 ## Usage

-Simply open the `index.html` file in any web browser to view the "Hello, World!" message.
+Open the `index.html` file in a web browser (e.g., Chrome, Firefox, Safari).
+The page will display "Hello, World!".